xpack-dev-tools/xbb-helper-xpack/README-MAINTAINER.md

 ## Prerequisites

 The build scripts run on GNU/Linux and macOS.
-The Windows binaries are generated on Intel GNU/Linux, using [mingw-w64](https://mingw-w64.org).
+The Windows binaries are generated on x64 GNU/Linux, using [mingw-w64](https://mingw-w64.org).

 For details on installing the prerequisites, please read the [XBB prerequisites page](https://xpack.github.io/xbb/prerequisites/).